 “Pixel saturation” refers to the fact that some pixels in your image may be (or become) totally black or totally white.
 Unfortunately, it is quite common, especially when dealing with infrared cameras.
 The reason is quite simple: pixels can take values in a finite range, and cameras normally try to fit “as best as possible” the captured scene into that range.
 If the image contains both very dark and very bright regions, some pixels may go “out of range” and be represented as totally white or totally black.
 This is what happens in the example below.

-In some other cases, the camera is just configured badly, as in the example below: we have “unnecessarily” saturated to white some pixels, and this could have been avoided by the camera with better levels balancing.
+In some other cases, the camera is just configured badly, as in the example below.
+We have “unnecessarily” saturated to white some pixels.
+This could have been avoided by the camera with better levels balancing.
 Although it may sound counterintuitive, it is normally preferable to have darker images rather than brighter ones, because it’s typically harder to reach black-saturation.
 It is not uncommon to find, hidden in the noisy dark regions, important information that can be enhanced, e.g. increasing the exposure and averaging frames.

 Saturated pixels are something we don’t like because saturation is a point of no return.If a pixel in your image is saturated, there’s no way to recover information about what was there.